-Ironically, there’s no shortage of new equipment that manufacturers can buy to replace their older machines.
-Walk the floor of any industry trade show and you can easily get lost in the sea of snazzy new isolators, tablet presses, packaging robots, fill and finish machines — the list goes on.
-But in a pharma plant, pulling off this “swaperoo” is much more complicated than chucking out an old machine and then plugging in a new one to replace it.
+Ironically, there’s no shortage of new equipment that biotech manufacturers can purchase to replace their older machines.
+Walk the floor of any HIPAA industry trade show and you can easily get lost in the sea of snazzy new isolators, tablet presses, packaging robots, fill and finish machines — the list goes on.
+But in a pharma manufacturing plant, this is much more complicated than replacing machinery and plugging in new units out of the box.
 In fact, the process can be a regulatory quagmire that companies aren’t likely to emerge from for at least a few years.

-Manufacturing equipment is also a major investment and it’s no wonder companies want to put off replacing them to get as much mileage out of their equipment as they can.
+Manufacturing equipment is also a major investment.
+It’s no wonder pharmaceutical companies want to put off replacing them to get as much mileage out of their equipment as they can.
 On top of that, there can be uncertainty involved in trying a new kind of equipment and a learning curve that could lead to production disruptions.
 Overall, this slow timeline for regulatory approvals and a fear of the unknown creates an environment that makes pharma companies wary of change.

 Looking for help upgrading your Facility?
 Contact Us Now →

 Yet, there are plenty of compelling reasons to give your aging facilities a needed facelift.
-Although the regulatory challenges are real, they’re not insurmountable and can often be conquered in a way that’s easier than companies realize.
+Although the regulatory challenges biotech is facing are very real, they’re not insurmountable and can be conquered in a way that’s faster to realize.
 Also, putting off the process only delays the inevitable breakdown or a regulatory citation that’s likely to be more costly in the long run than an upgrade would have been.

 Here, we’ll explore the critical link between these manufacturing issues and widespread drug shortages, provide real-world tips on how companies can improve quality control in aging plants, and explain why it pays to update older facilities.